microsoft/react-native-code-push/README.md

 });
 ```

 This method returns a `Promise` which is resolved to a `SyncStatus` code that indicates why the `sync` call succeeded.
-This code can be one of the following values:
+This code can be one of the following `SyncStatus` values:

 * __CodePush.SyncStatus.UP_TO_DATE__ *(4)* - The app is up-to-date with the CodePush server.
 * __CodePush.SyncStatus.UPDATE_IGNORED__ *(5)* - The app had an optional update which the end-user chose to ignore.
 (This is only applicable when the `updateDialog` is used)